rofyfirm/EFI-Clover-A456URK/README.md

 # EFI-Clover-A456URK
  This is an EFI Clover for Asus A456URK which running Hackintosh 10.14 or 10.15.
-It has DSDT patch, Clover config, kexts in /E/C/K and /L/E.

- For use it, just simply put the EFI folder to your EFI partition. for activating the Wi-Fi with AR9565 module, you could put the kexts from /L/E to your /Library/Extensions.
+It has DSDT patch, Clover config, kexts in /E/C/K. For use those kexts, just simply put the EFI folder to your EFI partition.

  To fix the microphone, run the install.command file that located in Jack_Fix directory.
 Then, reboot your machine to take the effect.